Using P2P to Cast Voiceovers

 It’s worth mentioning here, AI.
-When you submit a job posting on Voice123 you can specify if you would like to hear AI options.
+When you are Casting Voiceovers on Voice123 you can specify if you would like to hear AI options.
 The company have put together a guide here.
 My client was adamant that she did not want that, so we left that unchecked.
 However, that didn’t stop talent (or production houses with fake accounts) submitting demos using their own AI software.
 No cover letter mentioned that they were providing an AI recording.
 Whilst there are developments in the world of AI, It’s still very clear when it’s not a human recording.

-As a voiceover I was slightly concerned when my job posting was instantly approved and posted.
+As a VoiceOver, I was slightly concerned that my job posting was instantly approved and posted.
 There is no net in which to catch and filter out all the exploitative job seekers.
 I’m hoping there are retrospective checks and a complaints policy for the VO’s, but some due diligence would have been nice to see.

 - I posted this job on Voices.com in the evening and by the time I woke up I had 50 applications ready to go.

-- The platform is well laid out and lets you easily and conveniently review each applicant.
+- The platform is well laid out and lets you easily review each applicant.

 - Proposals were in American Dollars.